 Learn how to create and send invoices in QuickBooks Online.

 If you plan to get paid in the future for products and services you sell, send your customers an invoice.
-Simply add what you sell to an invoice and email it to them.
+You can add the product or service you’re selling to an invoice and email it to your customer.